 Course Description - This course in earth science will engage students with experiments and projects.
 Students will also learn through text, video, and online interactives.
 Their study of the earth will include learning the rock and water cycles.
 They will study rocks and the makeup of the earth.
 They will learn about the types and causes of weather as well as how to predict the weather.
 Students will follow and learn about the numerous types of bodies of water in our world.
 They will dive into the ocean and discover what’s hidden in its depths.
 Students will learn about the atmosphere and fly up into space.
 They will study objects in space and learn the history of space exploration.

 Physics / Chemistry - https://allinonehomeschool.com/science-year-4/

-Course Description — Students will study chemistry and physics through experimentation, demonstration, readings, videos and a variety of online activities.
+Course Description — Students will study chemistry and physics through experimentation, demonstration, readings, videos, and a variety of online activities.
 They will learn about the periodic table and many of the elements, studying their structure and use.
-Students will model the structure of atoms and molecules and will explore the states of matter, discovering the properties of solids, liquids and gases.
+Students will model the structure of atoms and molecules and will explore the states of matter, discovering the properties of solids, liquids, and gases.
 They will create and observe different types of chemical reactions and experiment with acids and bases.
-Physics topics include: light, sound, aerodynamics, forces, the Three Laws of Motion, energy, heat, electricity, magnetism, simple machines and engineering.
-Students will learn but also apply their learning by building a roller coaster, bridge and dome as well as circuits and solar oven.
+Physics topics include light, sound, aerodynamics, forces, the Three Laws of Motion, energy, heat, electricity, magnetism, simple machines, and engineering.
+Students will learn but also apply their learning by building a roller coaster, bridge, and dome as well as circuits and a solar oven.

 Magic School Bus

-I used Magic School Bus for Princess Dork’s second-grade science and it was a BLAST!
-I paired the lessons with the science kits, read aloud some of the books and of course we watched the videos.
+I used Magic School Bus for our daughter's second-grade science and it was a BLAST!
+I paired the lessons with the science kits, read aloud some of the books, and of course we watched the videos.
 We had so much fun that year.
-I plan to repeat it again for Nerdlet’s second-grade science.

 Running a close second to Magic School Bus on the interest meter has to be Wild Kratts.
 My kids LOVE the Kratt brothers.